yiguo-17/functions-with-global-variables/README.md

 * Create a function named  `double` and have it double the value of x.
 * Create a function named  `triple` and have it triple the value of y.
-* Create a function named  `square` and have it square the value of squareTheNumber.
+* Create a function named  `square` and have it square the value of `squareTheNumber`.
 * Create a function named  `beingNice` and have it change the value of greeting to the string 'hello' plus your name using the value of the variable `firstName`.
 You can include other characters if you wish.
-* Create a function named  `fullName` and have it change the value of firstName to the string 'not found'.
+* Create a function named  `fullName` and have it change the value of `firstName` to the string 'not found'.
 * Create a function named  `phoneCall` and have it change the value of calling to the string 'call ended'.